Hyperspectral imaging: Spatial scanning

-In spatial scanning, each two-dimensional (2-D) sensor output represents a full slit spectrum (x, λ).
+In spatial scanning, each two-dimensional (2D) sensor output represents a full slit spectrum (x, λ).
 Hyperspectral imaging (HSI) devices for spatial scanning obtain slit spectra by projecting a strip of the scene onto a slit and dispersing the slit image with a prism or a grating.
 These systems have the drawback of having the image analyzed per lines (with a push broom scanner) and also having some mechanical parts integrated into the optical train.
 With these line-scan cameras, the spatial dimension is collected through platform movement or scanning.
-This requires stabilized mounts or accurate pointing information to ‘reconstruct’ the image.
+This requires stabilized mounts or accurate pointing information to 'reconstruct' the image.
 Nonetheless, line-scan systems are particularly common in remote sensing, where it is sensible to use mobile platforms.
 Line-scan systems are also used to scan materials moving by on a conveyor belt.
-A special case of line scanning is point scanning (with a whisk broom scanner), where a point-like aperture is used instead of a slit, and the sensor is essentially one-dimensional instead of 2-D.
+A special case of line scanning is point scanning (with a whisk broom scanner), where a point-like aperture is used instead of a slit, and the sensor is essentially one-dimensional instead of 2D.

 Spectral scanning

-In spectral scanning, each 2-D sensor output represents a monochromatic ('single-colored'), spatial (x, y) map of the scene.
+In spectral scanning, each 2D sensor output represents a monochromatic (i.e. single wavelength), spatial (x, y)-map of the scene.
 HSI devices for spectral scanning are typically based on optical band-pass filters (either tunable or fixed).
 The scene is spectrally scanned by exchanging one filter after another while the platform remains stationary.
-In such 'staring', wavelength scanning systems, spectral smearing can occur if there is movement within the scene, invalidating spectral correlation/detection.
+In such "staring", wavelength scanning systems, spectral smearing can occur if there is movement within the scene, invalidating spectral correlation/detection.
 Nonetheless, there is the advantage of being able to pick and choose spectral bands, and having a direct representation of the two spatial dimensions of the scene.
 If the imaging system is used on a moving platform, such as an airplane, acquired images at different wavelengths corresponds to different areas of the scene.
 The spatial features on each of the images may be used to realign the pixels.